Skip to the content

 Learn About Beach Renourishment and Know the Facts

-Is it Safe to Swim?
+Is it safe to swim?

 Yes, enjoy the ocean!
 We recommend swimmers enter the ocean water at least 50-100 yards away from the orange fencing.
 Why?
-Depending on the water’s current that day, you can “drift” down the beach while swimming, surfing, etc. An example, you’re swimming in the ocean only to emerge from the water and wonder where you beach stuff is (then you realize it is about 50 yards up the beach where you entered the water).
+Depending on the water’s current that day, you can “drift” down the beach while swimming, surfing, etc. An example, you’re swimming in the ocean only to emerge from the water and wonder where your beach stuff is (then you realize it is about 50 yards up the beach where you entered the water).

 Use Caution – we don’t want swimmers drifting into the work zone (they cannot fence off the ocean).
 Be especially mindful of children in the water.

-Will there be Enough Room on the Beach?
+Will there be enough room on the beach?

 Yes.
 Soon there will be more room!
 Beach Renourishment pumps sand up onto the beach creating a bigger beach area.
 When all goes well (weather, machinery), crews can complete about 1,000 feet of beach per day.
-They fence off 1,000+ feet per day.

 In most areas, the fencing will be set up to leave walkways near the dunes area.
 Please note, the timeline evolves based on weather and/or mechanical issues.
 You can track the progress via this link.